-So what is the gutter margins?
+So what is the gutter in printing?

-If content, such as important images and text, is too close to the spine, this content can be lost or hidden due to the curve of the pages.
+If content, such as important images and text, is left too close to the spine, this content can be lost or hidden due to the curve of the pages.

 What do I do if I have content, such as images or text, that goes across two pages?